sensepost/liniaal/README.md

 # Getting the Code

 Liniaal depends heavily on the libraries created by [Ruler].
-To interface with Powershell [Empire] you will require the 2.0_dev branch.
+To interface with Powershell [Empire] you will require version 2.0.

 Dependencies:

 * [Ruler]
 * [golang.org/x/crypto/ssh/terminal]
-* [Empire] version 2.0_dev
+* [Empire] version 2.0

 The simpliest way to get Liniaal is to use `go get`: